-- Used if there is strong evidence to support a salary increase due to specific triggering event(s), such as high turnover rates, failed searches, hard-to-recruit for positions, etc. Must be supported by compelling and validated market analysis. - Requests for market adjustments may be initiated by organizations, or departments with org support. - Salary increase determined by the level of individual responsibilities, performance and market conditions.
-University Human Resources will conduct the market analysis and determine if a market adjustment is warranted and the appropriate range of any salary increase for the org and department. - Effective date is the 1st day of the month following University HR approval.
+- Used if there is strong evidence to support a salary increase due to specific triggering event(s), such as high turnover rates, failed searches, hard-to-recruit for positions, etc. Must be supported by compelling and validated market analysis. - Requests for market adjustments may be initiated departments, colleges or divisions. - Salary increase determined by the level of individual responsibilities, performance and market conditions.
+University Human Resources will conduct the market analysis and determine if a market adjustment is warranted, and the appropriate range of any salary increase for the org and department. - Effective date is the 1st day of the month following University HR approval.